dogfriendbookclub/Application/docs/specification/features.md

 # Features

 WHAT CAN A USER DO:
-Like, rate, and review tv shows, down to the, episode.
+Like, rate, and review tv shows, down to the episode.
-This is the bare minimum of the program

-This program should extremely simple.
-THe best part about letterbox, is that you dont have to use any of the advanced features at all At the end of the day its all about loggign and reviewing TVSHOWS

-This program allows users to log and review TVSHOWS they have watched
-    it goes down to the season

 ## Core features